pavel-janicek/fitpub-android/README.md

 A scheme is added automatically if omitted (`https://` by default), and every API request is routed to that host via an OkHttp interceptor — so a single install can talk to any instance without rebuilding.

+You are not locked in: the instance can be changed later from **Settings → Instance → Change instance**, or directly from the login screen (**Change instance** link under the host name).
+Switching instances signs you out, since access tokens are per-instance.

 Plain-HTTP LAN/dev URLs are allowed: cleartext traffic is enabled via `app/src/main/res/xml/network_security_config.xml` and `usesCleartextTraffic` in